 - An invoice with total amount for event

 - List of attendees or a description of who is expected to attend

-- If the Direct Pay form is approved/signed by the Cost Center Administrator (ADJASS), it will then be submitted to Accounting by Student Affairs for processing.
+- If the Direct Pay form is approved/signed by the Cost Center Administrator (ADJASS), it will then be submitted to Accounting by Student Life for processing.
 Unless other arrangements have been made, Accounting will mail the check to the caterer after the event has taken place.